SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *Do you want to learn how to write verilog to test this stuff, or something like java, c++ or python to test?*

+Definitely Yes!

 **Even Bigger Picture**

-*Does the above test actually test with the Vivado implemented FPGA physics or merely test the Verilog logic?* **Verilog Logic.**
+4 Does the above test actually test with the Vivado implemented FPGA physics or merely test the Verilog logic?* **Verilog Logic.**
-*Does Vivado try to communicate physics or logic to you through "Open Synthesized Design", "Open Implemented Design"?* **Physics**
+*2 Does Vivado try to communicate physics or logic to you through "Open Synthesized Design", "Open Implemented Design"?* **Physics**
-*Is there a way to build a circuit to test a circuit and put them both in an FPGA?* **Yes** *Is there a way to collect data about a circuit in FPGA RAM and then dump it to a PC to test?* **Yes ..
+*3 Is there a way to build a circuit to test a circuit and put them both in an FPGA?* **Yes** *1 Is there a way to collect data about a circuit in FPGA RAM and then dump it to a PC to test?* **Yes ..
 Is built into Vivado called ILA (integrated logic analyzer)**

 *Please rank the above questions by putting a number in front of the with 1 being what you would like to learn first, and 4 being what you would like to learn last .. given that we are working with small circuits.*

 *Which of the test methods is more appropriate for a very large project like a CPU?*

+Answer: I believe the last one.

 ## lab1_3_mux2-1-1bitwide-reg